-- The process to select RBC members is well documented, transparent, and reflects broad-based outreach. - 2.
-RBCs develop a River Basin Plan By March of 2025. - 3.
+- 1. The process to select RBC members is well documented, transparent, and reflects broad-based outreach. - 2.
+RBCs develop a River Basin Plan in 24 months. - 3.
 RBC meetings adhere to timelines. - 4.
-River Basin Plans are actionable, logical, and address or prevent challenges with a level of detail to be costaccountable.
+River Basin Plans are actionable, logical, and address or prevent challenges with a level of detail to be cost-accountable.